 CAF Receiver SDK, adds a lot more features to the receiver app.
 You should also remember that once you build a Receiver App, it is not just restricted to the Chromecast. , it will also work on other devices that are compatible with Google Cast Protocol.
 These include all devices and smart TVs running on Android TV.

 Chromecast usage has come down over the last two years though.
 In 2016 24% of all consumers used Chromecast amongst those owned Internet video streaming devices.
 This has come down to 16% in 2018.
 This could be because Roku and Amazon Fire TV have gained where Chromecast has lost.

-But 16% is still a good percentage, so whether you decide to build your own OTT solution or go with a SaaS based OTT solution like Ventuno, it is a good idea to to consider support for Chromecast too.
+But 16% is still a good percentage, so whether you decide to build your own OTT solution or go with a SaaS-based OTT solution like Ventuno, it is a good idea to consider support for Chromecast too.

 Ventuno’s SaaS platform has in-built support for Chromecast.
 Your users can easily cast videos to Smart TV devices from your website, Android and iOS apps.
 You don’t need to spend time and resources on building Chromecast support and instead use Ventuno to launch, manage and monetize your video streaming service with Chromecast support in it.